Sponsored Display Amazon Audiences Is Now Available

 Interests: Interest-based audiences allow you to help raise awareness with prospective customers based on what they frequently browse and buy.
 Examples of these audiences include “interested in Canadian history” and “interested in interior design.”

-Life events: Life events audiences give you the opportunity to drive awareness and consideration for relevant products based around life moments, such as “traveling soon” for shoppers going on vacation.
+Life events: Life events audiences allow you to drive awareness and consideration for relevant products based around life moments, such as “traveling soon” for shoppers going on vacation.